-Video+Key

-When selected, this indicates that the SDI 3 video is set to the same format as the framebuffer.
-SDI 4 is set to a video key signal associated with SDI 3 (the shape to be cut out from the video - this will appear as a black and white image/matte).
+- Auto Automatically selects the output format, based on the input or selected format. - Device Format Selects the framebuffer format for output. - Converted Format Selects the conversion format for output. - Video+Key (KONA LHe Plus only) When selected, this indicates that the SDI Out 1 video is set to the same format as the framebuffer.
+SDI Out 2 is set to a video key signal associated with SDI 1 (the shape to be cut out from the video this will appear as a black and white image/matte).
 Using the second KONA output as an Alpha Channel key, with the video output, may be useful for feeding production switchers, DVEs or other professional video equipment.
-If Video+Key has been selected as an output, the block diagram will indicate the SDI outputs with video in blue and the key in red.